 10 Most Common Wedding Invitation Mistakes Couples Make

 While it's good to give your stationery a personal element (like your venue's amazing chandelier), less is more.
-"We've had brides who are adamant that we include the lace pattern of their dress, the architectural elements of their venue, and a motif based on their floral arrangements all in the same design," says Matt McNary at Hammerpress in Kansas City, MO.
+In other words, while you may love the lace pattern of your dress, the architectural elements of your venue and your floral arrangements equally, you can't include all of these in the same design.
 Instead, work with your stationer to choose one.

 Ask your grammatically inclined friends to look over the invitation proof and read it carefully.
 You'd be surprised at what you could miss.
-Erika Firm at Delphine in Rancho Sante Fe, CA, told us about a bride who accidentally spelled her groom's name wrong!
-The invitations printed and shipped out to guests (even though the bride and groom and both their parents reviewed and approved the proof).
-Take a note from copy editors and read from right to left so you don't accidentally gloss over something that's wrong.
+We've actually heard about a bride who accidentally spelled her groom's name wrong and didn't notice until the invitations were printed and shipped out to guests (even though the bride and groom and both their parents reviewed and approved the proof).
+Take a note from copy editors and read from right to left so you don't accidentally gloss over a mistake.

 We're all about making invites pop with bold and bright colors (think: a yellow chevron pattern or pink dahlia motif), but don't get carried away.
 Always balance bright colors with something neutral, and make sure the text is visible.
-Kristy Rice of Momental Designs in Scranton, PA, suggests a palette of three to five colors, with one or two being neutral, such as ivory, white, gold, or tan.
+Kristy Rice of Momental Designs suggests a palette of three to five colors, with one or two being neutral, such as ivory, white, gold or tan.

 Addressing the envelopes takes time, and many stationers offer the service at little or no charge.
 If you decide to do it yourself, don't do it all in one sitting.
 Give yourself plenty of time to avoid making any mistakes.

-Give guests too much time to RSVP, and they'll get lost.
+Give guests too much time to say "attending" or "not attending," and chances are those RSVP cards will get lost.
 Set the deadline no more than three or four weeks after they get the invitation.
-"Any more than that and they'll forget they even have an event to respond to," says Rice.
+"Any more than that and they'll forget they even have an event to respond to," Rice says.

 Keep in mind that you don't need an invitation for every person, so take a look at your guest list and figure out how many houses you'll be sending invites to before you give your stationer any numbers.
-It can cut your order in half.
+It can end up cutting your order in half.

 On the flip side, you don't want to be stuck having to order more.
-Order at least 25 percent extra to ensure you have enough for late additions, lost invites, and keepsakes.
-"It is very expensive to go back to print with letterpress, engraving, or offset printing," say Kristen Armstrong and Cheree Berry of Cheree Berry Paper in St. Louis, MO.
+Order at least 25 percent extra to ensure you have enough for late additions, lost invites and keepsakes.
+"It's very expensive to go back to print with letterpress, engraving or offset printing," say Kristen Armstrong and Cheree Berry of Cheree Berry Paper.
 And ask for extra envelopes too, in case of any addressing mistakes.

 It's an obvious one but an often overlooked detail.
 "Seriously, it is near impossible to steam open an envelope once it has been sealed," Armstrong and Berry say.

 We know you're excited to order the invites and check another thing off your list, but weighing it at your local post office first will save you the headache later.
-"No one wants to deal with the hassle of invitations returned because of insufficient postage," says Rice.
+"No one wants to deal with the hassle of invitations returned because of insufficient postage," Rice says.